sreelakshmicv/Emoji-creation-using-live-facial-expressions./README.md

 #FURTHER MODIFICATION

 In future you can modify the user interface by creating emojis for both the real time facial emotions as well as the Video/Photo which is already recorded(By uploading those video/photo in the ui and convert to emojis).

+We can also try to implement this in keyboards that we use for easier and quicker access of this facial expression detection and emoji generation.
+We can also try to display a customized emoji of the person’s face.

 # AUTHOR